bonitasoft/bonita-doc/md/refactoring.md

 * contract input
 * business variable
 * page
-* search index (in Bonita BPM Subscription Pack editions Efficiency and Performance)
+* search index (in Bonita Subscription Pack editions Efficiency and Performance)

 When you change the name of an element of one of these types, the name is changed throughout the process definition, including inside scripts and connector instance definitions.

 ## Scope

 The scope of refactoring is the process.
-If you rename one of the items above in a process, Bonita BPM Studio detects and updates all the places in the same process where it is used.
+If you rename one of the items above in a process, Bonita Studio detects and updates all the places in the same process where it is used.
 The refactoring does not extend outside the process.

 If your business process includes a call activity subprocess with mapped data, you need to modify the data mapping manually, checking both the parent process and the subprocess.
 If you also plan to refactor the subprocess, you should refactor it first, before making any manual changes to data mapping.